Saint John's Eve: Night on Bald Mountain

+By country

 Brazil

+Festas Juninas (June Festivals, "festivities that occur in the month of June"), also known as festas de São João, are the annual Brazilian celebrations adapted from European Midsummer that take place in the southern midwinter.
+These festivities, which were introduced by the Portuguese during the colonial period (1500–1822), are celebrated during the month of June nationwide.
+The festival is mainly celebrated on the eves of the Catholic solemnities of Saint Anthony, Saint John the Baptist, and Saint Peter.
+In many cities in the interior of the country these festivals attract millions of tourists and have a significant impact in the local economy.

 Canada

 In Quebec, Canada, the celebration of St John's Day was brought to New France by the first French colonists.
 Great fires were lit at night.
 According to the Jesuit Relations, the first celebrations of St John's Day in New France took place around 1638 on the banks of the Saint Lawrence River on the evening of June 23, 1636 with a bonfire and five cannon shots.
 In 1908, Pope Pius X designated John the Baptist as the patron saint of the French-Canadians.

 Croatia

-Croats celebrate "Ivanjske krijesove" on the eve of the Summer Solstice (June 23) with bonfires, honoring St. John the Baptist.
-Branches are collected and set on fire, while children and young people have to jump over it.
-Ceremony is also related to water, fertility, and ritual cleansing.
-In earlier days there was the Slavic custom where girls would throw flower wreaths into the water, and according to the way they float, they would foretell the future.
+Croats celebrate Ivanjski krijesovi, also called Ivanjdan or Svitnjak in West Herzegovina and coastal Croatia, is celebrated on June 23 in Croatia.
+People light large bonfires in honor of Saint John Baptist; the celebration can also be connected to the old Slavic traditions for Kresnik (South Slavic version of Perun), the god of Sun.
+The locals bring firewood to a designated place and light a bonfire at sunset; young people attempt to jump over as it burns.
+Rivalries between villages on who makes the bigger bonfire is common, leading to competitions between village folk.